devedge/devedge.github.io/about.md

 permalink: /about/
 ---

-should probably put someting here lol
+should probably put something here lol